John Axford

-John Berton Axford (born April 1, 1983), nicknamed "Ax Man", is a Canadian professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Milwaukee Brewers, St. Louis Cardinals, Cleveland Indians, Pittsburgh Pirates, Colorado Rockies, Oakland Athletics, Toronto Blue Jays, and Los Angeles Dodgers.

-Axford made his MLB debut in 2009.
-He led the National League in saves in 2011, when he won the Rolaids Relief Man Award.
+John Berton Axford (born April 1, 1983), nicknamed "Ax Man", is a Canadian former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers, St. Louis Cardinals, Cleveland Indians, Pittsburgh Pirates, Colorado Rockies, Oakland Athletics, Toronto Blue Jays, and Los Angeles Dodgers.
+Axford made his MLB debut in 2009 with the Brewers.
+He won the Rolaids Relief Man Award in 2011 after leading the National League in saves.

 Amateur career

 Raised in Port Dover, Ontario, Axford attended Assumption College School in nearby Brantford.
 Because the school did not have an interscholastic baseball program, he played for Port Dover Minor Baseball, then Team Ontario and Team Canada.
 His combined four-year totals with the three clubs were a 37–12 record, a 1.88 earned run average (ERA), 278 innings pitched, 432 strikeouts and 173 walks.

 The Seattle Mariners selected Axford in the seventh round (219th overall) of the 2001 Major League Baseball (MLB) draft, but he accepted an athletic scholarship to the University of Notre Dame instead.
 In 2002, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League, and returned to the league in 2003 to play for the Cotuit Kettleers.
 He was inactive during his junior year after undergoing Tommy John surgery in December 2003.
 Used as a starting pitcher in 26 of 36 games, his record in three seasons with the Fighting Irish was 14–6.
 Despite losing his scholarship as a redshirt senior in 2005, he still earned a bachelor's degree in film, television and theatre.

 Axford was selected by the Cincinnati Reds in the 42nd round (1,259th overall) of the 2005 MLB draft.
 He spent the spring of 2006, his one remaining year of collegiate athletic eligibility, at Canisius College where he went 3–8, with a 5.01 earned run average in fourteen starts.
 After watching him in action with the Golden Griffins, the Reds declined to offer a contract.
 By that summer, he was pitching for the Melville Millionaires of the Western Major Baseball League.
 A nineteen-strikeout performance in a seven-inning contest caught the attention of the New York Yankees.